How to Write an Effective Immigration Letter: A Complete Guide

 Conclusion of the Letter

-Conclude your immigration letter by summarizing why you believe that granting this application benefits all involved parties reinforces any statements made throughout about qualifications or moral character.
+Conclude your immigration letter by summarizing why you believe granting this application benefits all involved parties and reinforces your statements about the applicant's qualifications or moral character.

-1. Restate Support: Reaffirm your endorsement of the applicant; e.g., “I firmly believe that Ms. Smith will be an asset wherever she resides.”
+1. Restate Support: Reaffirm your endorsement; e.g., "I firmly believe that Ms. Smith will be an asset wherever she resides."

 End with a polite closing statement such as "Sincerely" followed by your signature and printed name underneath.